Gallogeta/MCS/index.md

 **Cover letter for employers**<br>

-I have ability to identify and solve problems logically and efficiently.
-I can provide excellent customer service, especially if the job involves interacting with clients.
-I can give support in 3 different languages (English, Finnish, Estonian).
-I can work in teams and alone very well.
-I stay organized and manage my time effectively, especially if the job requires juggling multiple tasks.
-I am eager to learn new things and adapt to new technologies.<br>
+I'm a problem-solver who loves finding efficient solutions.
+I enjoy interacting with people and providing excellent customer service in English, Finnish, and Estonian.
+I'm a team player, but I'm also comfortable working independently.
+I'm organized, efficient, and always eager to learn new things.

-Also have no problem with user support, Active Directory, software installation and ticketing systems.
-I can troubleshoot and do functional testing and bug report.
-Previously I have done bug reports to several PC games.
-Fair knowledge and experience in AWS Cloud Computing.<br>
+I have experience with user support, Active Directory, software installation, and ticketing systems.
+I'm skilled in troubleshooting, functional testing, and bug reporting.
+I've even filed bug reports for popular PC games!
+I'm also familiar with AWS Cloud Computing.

-I double check all data accuracy and can say, i’m fairly moderate typist.
-I love to use shortcuts if they exist, or if they don't I make them myself.
-I also like art.
-Drawing , singing opera and designing.
-Editing and making movies.
-Doing my own sound designs and implementing effects.
-My personal projects include, building bad web-pages, some programming, bash scripting, batch scripting (useless malware, auto-clicker).
-I have build my own Pen testing Lab in VM.
-I have modified HEX code in apps for my entertainment.
-I also sing in Musiikkitalo Opera Choir, draw and sometimes play PC games on Linux.
-Aside of making funny stuff and scripts I take Cyber Security very seriously.
-I have keen eye to details and double check , double practice, double read, double everything.
-I have a big list of project what I want to do.
-That includes also getting CompTIA Security+ and Network+ certificates as soon as possible.<br>

-I have proficient experience in setting up and managing Virtual Machines.
-I am capable of creating a Virtual Box Sandbox Enviroment and configuring NAT and Internal network settings.
-My skills extend to working with various Linux and Windows OS.<br>
+I'm a detail-oriented person who's always looking for ways to improve efficiency.
+I'm a moderate typist, but I'm a master of keyboard shortcuts.
+I'm also creative and enjoy drawing, singing opera, and designing.
+I've even experimented with filmmaking, sound design, and web development.
+My personal projects include building basic web pages, scripting in Bash and Batch, and setting up a penetration testing lab in a virtual machine.
+I've even modified the hexadecimal code of apps for fun.

+I'm a member of the Musiikkitalo Opera Choir, and I enjoy playing PC games on Linux in my spare time.
+While I love creating fun projects, I'm also passionate about cybersecurity.
+I'm always double-checking my work and striving for perfection.
+I'm currently working towards obtaining my CompTIA Security+ and Network+ certifications.

+I'm proficient in setting up and managing virtual machines.
+I can create virtual environments using VirtualBox and configure network settings like NAT and internal networks.
+I'm comfortable working with both Linux and Windows operating systems.

+A little about Rust:

+I'm excited about the potential of Rust, a systems programming language known for its performance, reliability, and safety.
+I'm currently learning the basics of Rust and exploring its practical applications.
+I believe that Rust can be a powerful tool for building secure and efficient software systems.<br>

 <br>
 <br>